Daniel J. Frey

 I wanted to get away from this person.

-I wanted to leave this world behind and all it's evil.
+I wanted to leave this world behind and all its evil.

 I knew I didn't belong here.